sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 Select menu item <font color=brown>File → Import data → From ascii/float data file or Matlab array</font>.
 Refer to the [previous section](http://localhost:4000/tutorials/Import/Importing_Continuous_and_Epoched_Data.html) of the tutorial.

-Note that the Matlab array, being 3-D, is automatically imported as data epochs: the first dimension is interpreted as data channels, the second as data points and the third as data epochs or trials (e.g., our sample data matrix above contains 10 epochs).
+The Matlab array, being 3-D, is automatically imported as data epochs: the first dimension is interpreted as data channels, the second as data points, and the third as data epochs or trials (e.g., our sample data matrix above contains 10 epochs).
 Let us imagine that our simulated EEG data came from a simple stimulus/response task, with subject responses being either 'correct' or